cfloressuazo/academic-kickstart/content/authors/admin/_index.md

 I've worked as a **Leading Data Scientist** in an innovative start-up building the NLP engine of the product, resulting in sales AI assistants for businesses to engage their leads through personalized emails and SMS texts.

-I've also worked as a **Data Engineer**, building an operational data warehousing product to track the efficiency of communication between internal transactional IT systems.
+I've also worked as a **Data Engineer**, building an operational data warehousing product to track the efficiency of communication between internal transactional IT systems, Cloud migration and general data system architecture.